jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 ## Installation Instructions

 1. Log in to Amazon EC2 and launch new Ubuntu instance
-a.
-Pick your instance type (I used t3.2xlarge) and storage.
+    - Pick your instance type (I used t3.2xlarge) and storage.
 Uncheck the “Delete on Termination” box when adding your storage volume.
-b.
-For Step 6: Configure Security group, add the following rule:
+    - For Step 6: Configure Security group, add the following rule:
         Type: Custom TCP Rule
         Port Range: 5901
         Source: Anywhere
-c.
-After review and launch, create a new key file and save it to your computer (note where it is saved)
+    - After review and launch, create a new key file and save it to your computer (note where it is saved)
 2. Download PuTTy to connect to the EC2 instance
-a.
-In PuTTy, enter public DNS of instance under Host Name
+    - In PuTTy, enter public DNS of instance under Host Name
-b.
-Switch to Connection category and enter how many seconds you want between keepalives
+	- Switch to Connection category and enter how many seconds you want between keepalives
-c.
-Under Connection, expand the SSH sub-menu and go to Auth
+	- Under Connection, expand the SSH sub-menu and go to Auth
-d.
-Attach your instance private key file
+	- Attach your instance private key file
-e.
-Under Tunnels, add source port: 5902 with destination: <your instance’s IP address>:5901
+	- Under Tunnels, add source port: 5902 with destination: <your instance’s IP address>:5901
-f.
-Save the session then click open
+	- Save the session then click open
 g.
 When prompted for username, type ubuntu
 3. For a GUI, download TightVNC for Windows or VNCViewer for Linux
 a.
 The address/name you want to connect to will be localhost:5902